 The new method combines artificial intelligence technology and text mining — using automated text analysis software — to form a more accurate image of what NDEs are like for the people who go through them.

-A study paper explaining the new method and presenting the findings now appears in PLOS One.
+A study paper explaining the new method and presenting the findings now appears in

 The researchers explain that up until now, investigators looking at NDEs used specialized surveys, such as the Greyson scale, to find out more about people’s experiences.